NexisOS/.github/profile/README.md

 At this stage, contributions are welcome in the form of design ideas, documentation, or discussions.
 Feel free to open issues or contact the maintainers through the repository’s issue tracker.

 We look forward to building this project together!

+## 📬 Contact

+We haven’t set up formal contact channels yet.
+In the meantime, you can:

+- Open an issue in this repository for questions or suggestions
+- Reach out via GitHub discussions (once enabled)
+- Email/contact info will be added here once available

+Thanks for your interest and support!
 ---
 -->